insomnia-itch/notes/_posts/2023-08-06-welcome-to-jekyll.markdown

 author: Jelani
 {% endhighlight %}

+You can run the jekyll site locally if you have Ruby installed.
+First, make sure you `bundle install` to install all the required gems in the `Gemfile`.
+Then, you can run `bundle exec jekyll serve --livereload` to host the site on `localhost:4000`.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home